salvalcantara/pid-tuning-bda58/src/pages/index.md

           It makes sense to compare the two approaches seen so far.
 In particular, the first one, as in traditional IMC, is referred to as Lambda Tuning, while the second one introduces a new parameter and is accordingly referred to as Gamma Tuning.
-Which are the limits of each approach and when is one preferred over the other?
+This chapter studies the limits of each approach.
       - content: >
           ### H∞ design with application to PI tuning